kylegeary/not-frogger/README.md

 The game will then load in your default internet browser.

-## (Not)Frogger
+## How to play the game
+**Controls**: Navigate the treacherous road using the arrow keys.

 **Goal**: Get to the river without hitting any bugs!

-**Controls**: Navigate the treacherous road using the arrow keys.

-Watch out for those bugs...they'll throw you back to the starting line.
+They'll throw you back to the starting line.